co-bri/lamport/README.md

 ## Running

+If you have the [Make](https://www.gnu.org/software/make/) utility installed, you can build a Lamport artifact by running:

+`make all`

+If not, run through the following steps.

 Once you've cloned the repository as outlined above, and made sure to [setup your workspace](https://golang.org/doc/code.html), navigate to the root folder of the project and run:

 `go build`